Stratio/genai-examples/README.md

 $ cd genai-examples/example-chain-basic-actor
 ```

-Edit the `pyproject.toml` file and change the `url` value with the URL of the *Stratio GenAI Developer Proxy* Load Balancer:
+Edit the `pyproject.toml` file and change the `url` value with the URL of the *Stratio GenAI Developer Proxy* Load Balancer including path "/service/genai-api/v1/pypi/simple":

 ```toml
 [[tool.poetry.source]]